![]() January 2007 Complete

 The

-Adjusted parameter values yielded a male-female gap of 0.162 SD in g equivalent to 2.43 IQ points in favor of men, and a variance ratio (F/M) of 0.916.
+Parameter values adjusted to the best least-squares fit yielded a male-female g gap of 0.162 SD equivalent to 2.43 IQ points in favor of men, and a variance ratio (F/M) of 0.916.
 Figure 6 compares the two g distributions on the same axes.

-LG: It appears that there is only a small difference separating men and women.
-P: That depends on your perspective.
+LG: It seems that there is an insignificant difference separating men and women.
+P: That depends on the context.
 LG: Wouldn't you call a difference of less than 2.5 IQ points small?
-P: Again, that depends on your perspective.
+P: Again, that depends on the context.
 For example, suppose we ask what the chances are that a randomly selected woman is smarter than a randomly selected man.
-Based on their g distributions, I calculate that a random woman has better than a 45 percent chance of being smarter than a random man.
-LG: I'd call that difference small, in fact, barely noticeable.
+Based on their g distributions, I calculate that the woman has better than a 45 percent chance of being smarter than the man.
+LG: I'd say that difference is barely noticeable.
 P: I agree.
-Based on this criterion, male-female cognitive differences would almost certainly go unnoticed LG: What other criteria are there?
-P: Checkout the marketplace.
-In Why g Matters (Intelligence, 24(1), 79–132), Linda Gottfredson estimates that a minimum IQ of 120 is needed to be competitive in "high-level" jobs.
-She cites research analyst and advertising manager as examples.
-The problem is that only 37% of the workforce meeting this test will be female.
-If, Gottfredson is correct, and a 120 IQ is a necessary condition for these jobs, g distributions will impose a soft ceiling on women in industry, not glass but statistical.
-According to EEOC, in 2003, 35.2% of"officials and managers" in the private sector were female -- a number suspiciously close to 37%.
-Among federal employees, women held 66% of "management" jobs.
-But that is a story for another interview.
-LG: Thank you, Prodigy, I've enjoyed our conversation immensely.
-I hope, as a result of it, you don't suffer unwarranted disapprobation.
-I would feel guilty if that were so.
-P: Don't worry, I've thought this through.
-In a worst-case scenario I will apologize, blame alcohol, and offer to host fund-raisers for Rainbow/Push and NOW.
-Who knows, I might even meet some beautiful addict in rehab.
-But for now I have a big load of laundry to do. ###
+Based on this criterion male-female cognitive differences would mostly go unnoticed LG: What other criteria are there?
+P: The marketplace provides good examples.
+Linda Gottfredson has studied cognitive demands of various occupations.
+In her paper, Why g Matters (Intelligence, 24(1), 79–132) she estimates a minimum IQ of 120 is needed to be competitive in moderately "high-level" jobs such as research analyst or advertising manager.
+A gender gap of 0.162 SD with a variance ratio 0.916 tells us that of the workforce segment meeting this requirement only 37% will be female.
+The g distributions will impose not a glass but rather a statistical ceiling on women in the high end of the workforce.
+According to EEOC, in 2003, 35.2% of "officials and managers" in the private sector were women -- a number suspiciously close to 37%.
+Interestingly, among federal employees women held 66% of the "management" jobs.
+But that is the stuff of another investigation.
+LG: Thank you Prodigy, I've enjoyed our conversation immensely.
+I do appreciate your gracious acceptance of my invitation and hope that as a result you don't suffer unwarranted disapprobation.
+P: Again, not to worry.
+In the worst-case scenario I could apologize, attribute my transgressions to alcohol, and raise funds for Rainbow/Push and NOW.
+I might even meet some beautiful addict in rehab.
+For now, however, I have a big load of laundry to do. ###

 Given that the distribution of g converges to normality in large populations, the g-distribution probability density function will be approximated by: